Do we find it difficult to love others?

 The lips of the wise disperse knowledge.
 (Proverbs 15:7a)

 If we are Wise, we will discipline ourselves, and speak words of LIFE and faith in the form of Scripture verses — especially if others hurt us, in moments of trials and affliction.
 Words of life, love, and thanksgiving, are words that become ‘solid food’ for nourishing our spiritual health.

 As we saw in Where Can I Find Help, when we proclaim our faith, regardless of the circumstances, we are bringing life and hope into our situation, building up our faith; we are exercising our spiritual muscles!

 Our words are vital ingredients that either build up, or tear down, our own spiritual health.

 With our words, we either strengthen our resolve to walk by faith, or we weaken it.
 Our words spoken in agreement with the Words of the Bible, faith-filled words, are mighty shields and weapons in the spiritual realm, against the wiles of the enemy.

 A wholesome tongue is a tree of life.
 (Proverbs 15:4a)

-A wholesome tongue brings forth words of LIFE, love, wisdom, and faith.
-Let us be speaking aloud, and proclaiming, Scripture verses!
+A wholesome tongue brings LIFE, love, wisdom, and faith.
+Let us be speaking aloud, proclaiming Scripture verses!
 This is how to give ourselves nourishing spiritual food, benefiting all who hear us.

 Speaking words of Scripture strengthens our hope!
-When we, by Father’s grace, prepare and swallow this kind of life-giving ‘solid food,’ we can know that we are growing up spiritually, taking steps toward maturity.
+When we, by Father’s grace, prepare and swallow this kind of life-giving ‘food,’ we can know we are growing up spiritually, taking steps toward maturity!
 This is why Yahuwah encourages us to hold tightly to our profession, or proclamation, of faith!